Kgomotso196/Enumerable/README.md

 - [📝 License](#license)

-# 📖📖 Decode Morse Code  <a name="about-project"></a>
+# 📖 Enumerable <a name="about-project"></a>

-**This project employs the Ruby programming language to proficiently decode Morse code, showcasing the language's expertise in handling complex tasks of symbol translation.**
+**Enumerable** is a product of my local environment that allows for the implementation of various iterative methods, enabling the manipulation and traversal of data collections within the class.

 ## 🛠 Built With <a name="built-with"></a>